For Hers Review: Can Mental Health Be Overpriced?

 • For Hers: $49

-• Cost Plus Drugs: $4.50
+• Cost Plus Drugs: $6.20

-Based on a review of psychiatric medication and hair medication, we consider For Hers to be somewhat overpriced.
+Overall, we consider For Hers to be somewhat overpriced.

-Does Gendered Mental Health Care Make Sense?
+Is Gendered Mental Health Illogical?

-Our issue with gendered marketing for mental health medication is that it may confuse patients.
-All of the FDA-approved psychiatric medications sold by For Hers are approved for use in both sexes, so we find the marketing somewhat confusing.
+All of the FDA-approved psychiatric medications sold by For Hers are currently approved for use in both sexes, so we find the marketing somewhat confusing.

-As an example, bupropion is an antidepressant (generic for Wellbutrin) that’s approved for use in both men and women.
 The exact same medication is sold on the For Hims website and the For Hers website (which are owned by the same company).
-We hope that a male patient doesn’t see a medication branded as “for her” and have hesitations about using it, and vice versa.

 A medical review published in the Psychological Reports journal found that women experienced better results from therapy when matched with a female therapist.